 Made from a sweet vanilla base, crunchy apples, subtle cinnamon and tart sumac, it’s one of Sarah’s favourite cakes to whip up for a tasty dessert, and my favourite when smothered in a dollop of cream. 😀

-Oddly enough we first stumbled across sumac in Bulgaria, where we learned from our couchsurfing host Boris (you know, the one that taught us this Easy White Bean Salad) that sumac + apple is most definitely a pairing that you need in your life.
+Oddly enough we first stumbled across sumac in Bulgaria, where we learned from our couchsurfing host Boris taught us that sumac + apple is most definitely a pairing that you need in your life.

 Made from the flowers of a wild Middle Eastern berry bush, you can easily sprinkle this tangy spice over fresh apple slices for a deliciously healthy snack and eat to your heart’s content.
 (Keen to find out how else it can be used?
 Check out Serious Eats’ guide on how to use sumac here.)